SupeRuier/awesome-active-learning/subfields/batch_mode.md

    Jointly score points by estimating the mutual information between a joint of multiple data points and the model parameters.
    BALD overestimates the joint mutual information.
    **BatchBALD**, however, takes the overlap between variables into account and will strive to acquire a better cover of ω.(5 citations)

+## Representativeness

+Make sure the selected instances are more consistent to the true distribution.
+Many works in the [representativeness-impart sampling](subfields/pb_classification.md#representativeness-impart-sampling) could be considered as this batch selection approach.

+## Directly learn from the trajectories

+Applying the non-batch selection multiple times would provide a trajectory with minimum information overlap.
+So several works try to directly learn from these trajectories.

+- [Batch Active Learning via Coordinated Matching [2012, ICML]](https://arxiv.org/pdf/1206.6458.pdf):
+  Optimize the batch selection strategy as a distribution on the trajectories of non-batch selections.
+(36 citations)